HonzaPhan/My_apps/mui-project/README.md

 # Getting Started with Create React App

 This project is just for learning `MUI`.
-This project is solely for learning MUI; it might `not include` all the necessary functionalities.
+This project is solely for learning MUI, it might `not include` all the necessary functionalities.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).